 Before the video, the subjects of Thailand’s stratified social system and rigid respectability politics were largely taboo.

 Thailand’s culture is divided by each family’s financial powers as well as a national pride in being “peaceful.”
-While trying to step up the ladder of social class, all individuals must remain un-conflicted in both words as well as manners — even if it means swallowing their pride.
+While trying to step up the ladder of social class, all individuals must remain un-conflicted in both words and manners — even if it means swallowing their pride.

 While the video was controversial, it also received an outpouring of support from restaurant servers and sales associates who could relate to First’s experiences.